jgrussell/ezxlayout/README.md

 - [x] Add logging

+- [x] Find X.org sessions when running as root from udev rule.

 - [ ] Clean up extra terminal windows/processes from udev events (this should only be an issues with multiple users running X11 displays)

 - [ ] Limit to only run one instance of [layout.sh](./layout.sh) per logged in user